| AS QUICK AS CAN BE based on

 "No, thanks, but I'm grateful for the considerate treatment."

 Lee opened the door and walked with Brown to the foyer.
-"Find Harry the dresser for Mr. Brown," she told MS Bailey; "then I want to talk to Ms Russell."
+"Find Harry the dresser for Mr. Brown," she told Bailey; "then I want to talk to Miss Russell."

-"I won't keep you much longer, I promise;" said Lee, thinking how often you risk breaking a promise because she'd keep her as long as necessary.
-But, Russell's information jived with what the Princess had told them.
+"I won't keep you much longer, I promise;" said Lee, thinking how often you risk breaking a promise since she would keep this witness as long as necessary.
+But Russell's information jived with what the Princess had told them.
 Lee asked Russell if she had visited other dressing rooms.
 "Mercy, no!
 I stay where I'm put.
 Rain, sleet and snow.
 Stars mingle.
 I support."

 "And is this what Miss Youngblood did?
 Do you know if she stayed in her room?""Well, she didn't come in mine."